Capture Terrain Data from Above

 What You Get After the Flight

-After the airborne lidar data is collected, over your Hilliard property, the collected point cloud is processed to remove noise and classify ground versus vegetation returns.
+After the airborne lidar data is collected, over your Jacksonville property, the collected point cloud is processed to remove noise and classify ground versus vegetation returns.
 From this data set, we provide contours, digital elevation models, and cross-sectional profiles that help you make the best decision for your project.
 The turnaround depends on site size, but most projects deliver processed data within days of the flight.

 You will notice that even heavily wooded areas show accurate ground elevations, which is not possible with standard aerial photography.
 LiDAR captures the shape of the land beneath dense canopy, giving engineers and surveyors the base data needed for grading plans, flood modeling, and utility corridor routing.
 The data is spatially referenced and compatible with CAD and GIS software.